barneydellar/SpaceTypes/README.md

 };
 ```

-Then a Space can be defined as follows:
+then a Space can be defined as follows:

 ```cpp
 struct MySpace final : SpaceBase<MySpace, ExistingImplementation, XY::IsUsed, NewSpaceUnits> {